fix poems command¶

 The degrees-of-freedom removed by coupled rigid bodies are accounted for in temperature and pressure computations.
 Similarly, the rigid body contribution to the pressure virial is also accounted for.
 The latter is only correct if forces within the bodies have been turned off, and there is only a single fix poems defined.

 This fix is part of the POEMS package.
 It is only enabled if LAMMPS was built with that package, which also requires the POEMS library be built and linked with LAMMPS.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 (Anderson) Anderson, Mukherjee, Critchley, Ziegler, and Lipton “POEMS: Parallelizable Open-source Efficient Multibody Software “, Engineering With Computers (2006). (link to paper)